eclab/grains/info/ModularMIDIConventionsForMusicians.md

 ### About RPN

 RPN is a parameter scheme identical to NRPN, but reserved for official MIDI parameters.
 Modular MIDI permits modules to receive RPN if they wish.

+### Reserved and Open CCs

+There are a few additional CCs available free for the taking to use for any purpose as long as the module realizes that other modules may do the same and thus create nasty conflicts.
+If a module decides to use one, it'll let you know in its documentation.

+There are also certain CCs that modules are reserved and not permitted to touch: and we trust they won't.

 <a name="stage4"/></a>
 ## Stage 4.
 Modules that Control other Modules